Explore generative AI

 2. Wait for the model to download and initialize.

 Tip: The first time you download a model, it may take a few minutes.
 Subsequent downloads will be faster.
 If your browser or operating system does not support WebGPU models, the fallback CPU-based model will be selected (which provides slower performance and reduced quality of response generations).
+If that fails, a basic mode with no model and responses retrieved from Wikipedia is used.

 Screenshot of the chat playground.